 Diesel has come fighting back in recent years – the latest Euro 6-compliant models are the cleanest diesels we’ve ever had.
 In fact, while they’ll never be as clean as electric or hybrid, on many measures they’re cleaner and less polluting than most petrol-fuelled vehicles.

 Yet buyers are still put off diesel, in one broad brush stroke diesel has received a black mark against its name and it’s going to take a lot for people to realise how far the fuel has come in recent years.

 But the new Euro 6 emission regulations also affect petrol engine vehicles, depending on the age of the engines petrol can still be highly polluting.
 However, it’s far easier to get a petrol to pass Euro 6 than a diesel.

 To that end, we’ve put together a list of the best, and cleanest Euro 6 emission cars that are currently on the market today, both petrol and diesel.

-All of the models in this article rate A+ on the EQUA Air Quality index, the A+ rating is given to vehicles emitting 0.00g to 0.06g of nitrogen oxides (NOx) per kilometre travelled.
+All of the models listed in this article rate A+ on the EQUA Air Quality index, the A+ rating is given to vehicles emitting 0.00g to 0.06g of nitrogen oxides (NOx) per kilometre travelled.

 Below we list our best Euro 6 rated cars to buy: